InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 ]
 ```

-* particleFile (string): Path of the partio file which contains the particle data.
+* particleFile (string):
+  - Path of the partio file which contains the particle sampling or
+  - Path of an OBJ file containing a closed mesh which is automatically sampled by SPlisHSPlasH.
+If you choose this option, you can define the sampling mode (denseMode), the resolution of the signed distance field which is used for the sampling (resolutionSDF) and if the signed distance field should be inverted (invert).
+* denseMode (int):
+  - 0: regular sampling (default)
+  - 1: more dense sampling
+  - 2: dense sampling
+* invert (bool):  Invert the signed distance field, flips inside/outside (default: false)
+* resolutionSDF (vec3): Resolution of the signed distance field (defaut: [20,20,20])
 * translation (vec3): Translation vector of the fluid model.
 * scale (vec3): Scaling vector of the fluid model.
 * rotationAxis (vec3): Axis used to rotate the particle data after loading.